belaventer/ci-hello-django/README.md

 1. Create apps on the project from CLI: `python3 manage.py startapp <app_name>`
 2. On your app directory, under views.py, create the http view.
 3. Make views.py functions available to the browser on urls.py using path function.

+### Templates
+1. Create the directory "templates", then "<app_name>" to hold your HTML templates within the app directory.
+2. Update the views to get the template with render(request, '<template_name>').
+3. On settings.py, include the created app as installed app